Syntax and semantics of logic programming: Model theoretic

 The interpretation $M$ is the minimal Herbrand model.
 All interpretations above it are also models, all interpretations below it are not models.

 A rule is called ground if all of its atoms (head and body) are ground.
-A ground rule R_{1} is a ground instance of another rule R_{2} if R_{1} is the result of a substitution of constants for all the variables in R_{2}.
+A ground rule R_{2} is a ground instance of another rule R_{1} if R_{2} is the result of a substitution of constants for all the variables in R_{1}.

 The Herbrand base of a Datalog program is the set of all ground atoms that can be made with the constants appearing in the program.
 An interpretation (also known as a database instance) is a subset of the Herbrand base.
-A ground atom is true in an interpretation I if it is an element of I. A rule is true in an interpretation I if for each ground instance of that rule, if all the clauses in the body are true in I, then the head of the rule is also true in I.
+A ground atom is true in an interpretation I if it is an element of I. A rule is true in an interpretation I if for each ground instance of that rule, if all the atoms in the body are true in I, then the head of the rule is also true in I.

-A model of a Datalog program P is an interpretation I of P which contains all the ground facts of P, and makes all of the rules of P true in I. Model-theoretic semantics state that the meaning of a Datalog program is its minimal model (equivalently, the intersection of all its models).
+A Herbrand model of a Datalog program P is an interpretation I of P which contains all the ground facts of P, and makes all of the rules of P true in I. Model-theoretic semantics state that the meaning of a Datalog program is its minimal Herbrand model (equivalently, the intersection of all its Herbrand models).